dgcamblor/UMIvar/README.md

 @MISEQ:177:C3Y1KACXX:2:1101:1465:1937_GATTAGATT
 ```

-On the other hand, the program reads the variants to be introduced from a **CSV file**.
-The CSV file must contain the following columns:
+On the other hand, the program reads the variants to be introduced from a **CSV** or a **VCF file**.
+If variants are stored in a CSV file, it must contain the following columns:

 ```text
 chromosome,position,reference,alternative,allele_frequency
 ```

+If variants are stored in a VCF file, it must contain the usual fields, and the allele frequency must be included in the `AF` tag under the `INFO` field.

 Variants should be sorted by chromosome and position, and they should be expressed in accordance with [normalization rules](https://genome.sph.umich.edu/wiki/Variant_Normalization).